How to Lose Weight Safely

 These are the ones in biscuits, cakes, sugar-sweetened drinks, and other items – not the sugars that are naturally in fruit, for instance.

-Sugary foods often have a lot of calories but few nutrients.
-Aim to spend less than 10% of your daily calories on added sugars.
+Sugary foods often have a lot of calories but few nutrients so aim to spend less than 10% of your daily calories on added sugars.

 Be choosy about carbs.

 You can decide which ones you eat, and how much.
-Look for those that are low on the glycaemic index (for instance, asparagus is lower on the index than a potato) or lower in carbs per serving than others.
+Look for those that are low on the glycaemic index or lower in carbs per serving than others.

 Wholegrains are better choices than processed items, because processing removes key nutrients such as fibre, iron, and B vitamins.
 They may be added back, such as in “enriched” bread.